CodeCoachJS/js_pro_next_js_graphql/README.md

 - we don't want to fire off a request every time a user types a letter - we need to use a debounce method to prevent this
 - we should really only fire off a request if there are more than 3 characters as well

+You will know your work is done when ALL tests pass `ALL tests should pass.` Good luck!

+---

 **BONUS**

 Add some more tests to ensure that we only make a request when an input has more than 3 characters.